bndshh/BUtil/README.md

 Cinder-bUtil
 ===============
-Some small Helper to implement GUIs in Cinder.
+Some small helpers to implement GUIs in Cinder.
 Needs Cinder >= v0.9.0